 I drove past it and texted Stephie if they were finished already.
 She said "Not Yet!".
 I took it as a sign to go there.
-I have to eat ribs which will become my second dinner even though I promised myself in my fitness blog to minimize my rice intake and not to eat too much during dinner time.
+I have to eat ribs and it will be my second dinner even though I promised myself in my fitness blog to minimize my rice intake and not to eat too much during dinner time.
 I have to break some promises because it was destiny that brought me to the Ribpublic Diner.

 I was alone and I ate my first dinner already so I only have room for one dish.
 The choice was obvious, I have to taste The Ribpublic.
 The specialty of the house costs 188 pesos only.
 That's on the cheap side if we compare it to other restaurants in Cebu.
 The order included rice and some corn kernels.

 One thing I like about the place is that the waiting time for the Ribpublic was a tad short.
 I think I had my ribs in just 5 minutes.
 The service was fast and the crew was very alert even if it was around 9 pm and the diner was packed with customers.
 The Ribpublic was big enough for an average joe and an average jane would probably need some help to finish it.
 The barbecue sauce was excellent and the attendant even gave me some extra sauce.
-I really enjoyed the meal as I was able to clean it up.
+I really enjoyed the meal so much that I was able to clean my plate up.
 All was left with my meal were clean pieces of ribs.

 Do check it out, it is one of those new restaurants that have the potential to succeed.
 In due time, they will probably need to expand their place to accommodate more rib-loving Cebuanos.
 Who knows, in a few years time they will conquer the country and turn it into the Philippine Ribpublic. ;)